Make money by listening to music

 - Three stars: 6p per review

 - Five stars: 10p per review

-The total amount you receive per review can vary depending on the items you’re reviewing between different categories and you should expect to see your payments range between 1-15 pence.
+The total amount you receive per review can vary depending on the items you’re reviewing.
+Generally though, you should expect to see your payments range between 1-15 pence.

 As well as earning money by reviewing, you can also earn a ‘tip’ for every ten reviews you do.

-- Tips can be used to back a band you think are really good, and if they then get through to the next stage you get a free backstage pass for the band.
+- Tips can be used to back a band you think are really good.
+If the band get through to the next stage, then you get a free backstage pass for the band.

-- This gives you their album for free, or you can choose to buy the contracts it entitles you to in order to make money from their album sales later on.
+- This means you can get their album for free.
+But you can also choose to buy contracts which entitles you make money from their album sales later on.

 The money you make per review also depends on the particular scout room you’re reviewing in.